schluppeck/mrivis_python/README.md

 # stimuli

-Stimuli for fMRI experiments
+Stimuli for fMRI experiments written in [PsychoPy2] (https://github.com/psychopy/psychopy/releases/tag/1.90.3)

-Can either run scripts in Python directly via command line/psychopy, or via wrapper scripts
+Stimuli can either be run via PsychoPy GUI, or via command line if PsychoPy module is installed

-To run wrapper scripts, must set STIMDIR var to this folder